fredericbonnet/helena/docs/pages/helena-dialect/commands/argspec.md

   Remainder argument values are always set after all required and optional arguments have been set.
 This can bring unexpected results.

+- ✅ option terminator

+  Option terminators `--` will end option groups as long as all required options have been set.

 - ✅ complex case